runemadsen/runemadsen-2012/writings/printing-code/thought-for-next-semester.md

 * Explain PGraphics better.
 Students need to have a better understanding of how to scale stuff, etc.
 * The typography class should have more about basic typography.
 Go through normal graphic design use of fonts, baseline designs, etc.
+* For font class, use more time on how the font is drawn on the screen.
+Then spend time on the Geomerative RFont and how to use the draw method with a PGraphics object.
+The students don't know how to draw fonts with geomerative.